Hollister Hills State Vehicular Recreation Area

 Special Passes: We accept OHV Annual Passes, Distinguished Veteran Passes, and Disabled Discount Passes for entry.
 The OHV Annual Pass allows for free entry for day use only, while the discounts associated with the other two apply to day use and camping.
 You can apply for these passes in person at our office or online at reservecalifornia.com.

 Events: We offer a variety of ranger-led education activities and special events.
-For a list of upcoming events, click here.
+View a list of our upcoming events on our events calendar.

 Dogs are allowed on a tended leash (leash maximum is 6 feet).